 Your doctor will give you specific instructions postsurgery and usually prescribe pain medication.
 He or she will help determine when you can resume normal activities such as returning to work, driving and exercising.
 Some patients may benefit from supervised rehabilitation or physical therapy after surgery.
 Discomfort is expected while you gradually return to normal activity, but pain is a warning signal that you might need to slow down.

 Once you have recovered from surgery and checked with your doctor, you may resume moderate exercise.
 The following tips may be helpful in preventing low back pain and herniated discs.

 - Do crunches and other abdominal-muscle//core strengthening exercises to provide more spine stability.
 Swimming, stationary bicycling and brisk walking are good aerobic exercises that generally do not put extra stress on your back.

 - Use correct lifting and moving techniques, such as squatting to lift a heavy object.
 Don't bend and lift.
 Get help if an object is too heavy or awkward.

 - Maintain correct posture when you're sitting and standing.

 - If you smoke, quit.
-Smoking is a risk factor for artherosclerosis (hardening of the arteries), which can cause lower back pain and degenerative disc disorders.
+Among many others, smoking is a risk factor for artherosclerosis (hardening of the arteries), which can cause lower back pain and degenerative disc disorders.